Jellyneo

-Neopets once again returned to Comic-Con in San Diego, California for the 2019 event!
-They had both a booth set up in the exhibit hall (Booth #5566) and hosted an after party at the Horton Grand Hotel in San Diego's Gaslamp District.
+Neopets once again returned to San Diego Comic-Con in San Diego, California, for the 2019 event!
+The event ran from Wednesday, July 17th, through Sunday, July 21st.
+Neopets had both a booth set up in the exhibit hall (Booth #5566) and hosted an after party at the Horton Grand Hotel in San Diego's Gaslamp District.

-At this year's event, we had Perry, Herdy, and Ummy on the ground to give you a recap of the After Party.
-Many thanks also goes to meblackittymage13 and Cassie for a few additional photographs and write up on their experiences!
+At this year's event, we had Jellyneo staffers Perry, Herdy, and Ummy on the ground to give you a recap of the After Party.
+Many thanks also goes to Jellyneo users meblackittymage13 and Cassie for a few additional photographs and write-ups on their experiences!

 The After Party